cannibalcheeseburger/RaMu-Discord-bot/README.md

 ## Installation

 ### Python
-Bot is written in python 3.7.6 [Python](https://www.python.org/downloads/)
+Bot is written in [Python 3.7.6](https://www.python.org/downloads/)

 ### Build from source